Skip to content

 Any is a list of conditions that must be met by at least one player in a party (it doesn't have to be the same player, one can meet first condition, another one can meet the rest, and it will work).

 Count is just a number, minimal amount of players in the party.
+Location can be used to create a party without the need of a player that is the center of the party.
 You don't have to specify all those arguments, you can use only one if you want.

 Example